kosolabs/koso/README.md

    echo $PULL_TOKEN| docker login ghcr.io -u $USER --password-stdin
    ```

+### Environment

+We use a [Github Environment](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-deployments/managing-environments-for-deployment) configured on the `Deploy` workflow which exposes a `KOSO_KEY` to access the server.

 ### Access in bridge mode (old)

 1. Add 172.17.0.1 to /etc/postgresql/16/main/postgresql.conf: